-Plano Chapter 7 Bankruptcy Solutions for Financial Relief
+Plano Chapter 7 Bankruptcy Lawyer & Solutions for Financial Relief

 Get Back on Track with Our Bankruptcy Services

-If you or a loved one are in financial difficulty and thinking that bankruptcy may be the only option, contact LoBue Law, PLLC today for help.
-With free consultations and uniquely flexible payment plans, our knowledgeable lawyer can help you determine whether a Chapter 7 Bankruptcy is right for you.
-We bring over two and a half decades of experience in bankruptcy law working for banks and creditors, and our Chapter 7 bankruptcy lawyer in Plano knows exactly how to effectively represent your interests.
+If you or a loved one is in financial difficulty and thinks that bankruptcy may be the only option, you may contact LoBue Law, PLLC today for help.
+With free consultations and uniquely flexible payment plans, our knowledgeable Chapter 7 bankruptcy lawyer in Plano can help you determine whether a Chapter 7 bankruptcy is right for you.
+We bring over two and a half decades of experience in bankruptcy law, working for banks and creditors, and our attorney knows how to effectively represent your interests.

-Call LoBue Law, PLLC at (972) 694-6400 today to speak to our lawyer about whether a Chapter 7 bankruptcy is right for you.
+Call LoBue Law, PLLC at (972) 694-6400 or contact us online today to speak to our Chapter 7 bankruptcy attorney in Plano about whether a Chapter 7 bankruptcy is right for you.
 Together, we can find a solution to your financial difficulties.

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy is often referred to as “straight” bankruptcy.
-A case filed under this chapter can discharge (wipe out) most unsecured debt and avoid the repayment of remaining balances.
-Chapter 7 bankruptcy occurs when the debtor individual or corporations’ assets are collected by a court-appointed trustee to be liquidated for the satisfaction of his or her debts.
+Often referred to as “straight” bankruptcy, a case filed under this chapter can discharge (wipe out) most unsecured debt and avoid the repayment of remaining balances.
+Chapter 7 bankruptcy occurs when the debtor's assets are collected by a court-appointed trustee to be liquidated for the satisfaction of his or her debts.

 Although liquidation of assets through Chapter 7 bankruptcy may result in a drop in net worth, it also immediately halts creditor collection efforts and is one of the quickest ways to discharge your liabilities.